 Many have wondered what is required, or what MUST be done in vocation discernment, or more broadly, in developing a strong prayer-life and relationship with God.
-The short answer is, pray.
+The short answer is: pray.
 Pray as you feel Called by God.
-Various forms of prayer appeal some, but not to others, just as some patterns appeal to some, but not to others.
+Various forms of prayer appeal to some but not to others, just as some a particular aesthetic may appeal to some, but not to others.
 If you pray, persist, and pay attention (which is quite a challenge for many) you will discover what form of Catholic prayer, what patterns, what times, what good works best reveal who you are in the Church, and your Call to love God.

-Here, you will find a small collection of spiritual resources to aid your prayer life selected from the vast Tradition of the Catholic Faith.
-While some traditions remain profoundly a part of Catholic culture, such as praying the Rosary or meditating in Eucharistic Adoration, other traditions are more particular to religious orders, or individual diocese and parishes.
+Here, you will find a small collection of spiritual resources selected from the vast Tradition of the Catholic Faith to aid your prayer life.
+This collection presents traditions which are profoundly a part of Catholic culture, such as praying the Rosary or meditating in Eucharistic Adoration, yet there are still others to be found which are more particular to religious orders, individual diocese, and even parishes, and may require a more guided practice at the start.
 Moreover, you will find here some element used in private spiritual practice, such as devotions to patron saints, and the practice of novenas, chaplets, and retreats.

 While the Benedictine Traditions welcomes all of the prayer traditions above, three practices remain central to monastic life.
 The Liturgy of the Hours, Lectio Divina, and Daily Mass.
 Each of these practices you will find in detail below.

 Everyone can pray.
 So why turn to the Church, to the Benedictine Tradition, or anyone for help?
 What is the value of studying and practicing a subject and activity everyone can perform through to the Universal Call to Holiness?